CAAPIM/gateway-developer-plugin/README.md

 ## export
 This will export and explode the bundle to `src/main/gateway`.
 This can then be locally modified and checked into a version control repository.

+## clean-export
+This will delete everything in the `src/main/gateway` directory.

 ## zip
 This zips the exported configuration into a bundle that can be used as a bootstrap bundle for a container gateway.
 The zipped bundle is available here: `build/gateway/zipped.bundle`